AKarbas/datachef-interview-assignment/README.md

-# DataChef Interview Assignment Solution
+# Some Company's Interview Assignment

+I was asked to remove their name. :)

 See [assignment document](https://www.notion.so/Data-Engineers-Mini-Assignment-72092166008c4b4d94f48a4e7a9acd9c) for requirements.